-The M&E consultant is responsible to oversee the implementation and compliance of SMP issues and make periodical report in the form of Field Visit Report (FVR) and Quarterly/ Annual Monitoring Report.
+The M&E consultant is responsible to oversee the implementation and compliance SMP/ RAP and make periodical report in the form of Field Visit Report (FVR) and Quarterly/ Annual Monitoring Report.

-WB Mission Observations on Social Safeguard Measures [Aide Memoire- August 21 to August 30, 2022.]
+WB Mission Observations on Social Safeguard Measures [Aide Memoire- February 27 to March 3, 2022.]

-Expressing satisfaction in respect adherence to the social safeguard requirements in management of construction and rehabilitation of shelters and shelter connecting roads, the Mission made the following observations:
+The Mission expressed satisfaction in respect adherence to the social safeguard requirements in management of construction and rehabilitation of shelters and shelter connecting roads as suggested in the previous mission.
+The draft social safeguard and good practice report is required to be finalized early in consultation with the Bank environmental and social specialists.